 Richard Hansen had a plan from the get-go.
 The retired Navy man, who lives most of the time in Virginia Beach, Va., has done very well as a military contractor for several government agencies, including the departments of State and Homeland Security.
 "I come from a working-class family," he says.
 "I always intended that if I made something of myself, I'd give back and make sure my children and grandchildren did, too.
 They were not going to be that second- and third-generation family that didn't understand where they came from."

-Hansen's four adult kids all have jobs, and they are not wealthy -- but they will be when they inherit.
+Hansen's four adult kids all have jobs, and they are not wealthy — but they will be when they inherit.
 In preparation for that day, they've taken an active role in the family foundation, learning to invest money and to give it away wisely.
-Family members, including an 11-year-old granddaughter, support causes ranging from ending homelessness to animal rights to the arts.
+Family members, including a teenage granddaughter, support causes ranging from ending homelessness to animal rights to the arts.
 Each of them knows what's involved in making the money to give away, how to pitch a project to a board of directors and how to analyze costs, set priorities and evaluate outcomes.
 "Each of my children can stand on his or her own anywhere in the business world," says Hansen.
-"That's the greatest thing I've been able to do for them -- that, and making sure that they're not rotten, spoiled brats."
+"That's the greatest thing I've been able to do for them — that, and making sure that they're not rotten, spoiled brats."

 A five-point plan